Student Handbook & Policies

 The Student ID Card entitles students to attend campus activities and events for discounted or free admission and enables students to use various College facilities such as the Recreation and Athletics Complex (RAC) and the Student Computer Center.
 The Student ID Card also serves as the student’s library card for both online and physical library materials.
 In addition, the Student ID Card is used for meal plans in the dining hall and to access the Residence Hall for students who live on-campus.

 In accordance with LCCC’s Strategic Goal 1 and 2.
 Goal 1 to expand early-college engagement of high school students to encourage greater college -continuation, ease transitions to college, and ensure student are prepared to succeed at LCCC.
+Students participating in college classes while in high school will be subject to the same rights and responsibilities as any other college student.
 High school students wishing to take classes for college credit while in high school should meet with a transitional advisor (admissions representative) and their high school counselor.

 The Sponsor Billing office assists students whose attendance at Laramie County Community College is being sponsored.
 A sponsor is a company or agency, such as the government, a private company, the military, or an educational institution, that takes responsibility for all or partial payment of tuition, fees, books, etc. Sponsor billing is a unique process in that the sponsor requires an invoice (bill) or written verification from the College of a student's tuition, fees, books, etc. before remitting payment.
 A sponsorship authorization and/or payment agreement between the student, Laramie County Community College, and the student's sponsor is established and dictates the amount to be billed.
 Please visit the LCCC website to obtain additional information.
 The Sponsor Billing Office is located near the Cashier's office in the Clay Pathfinder Building, Room 113.